 “The great word of Jesus to His disciples is Abandon.” -Oswald Chambers

 Years later I have found a greater obstacle in front of me.
-This year I have answered the call to move and start a church in Southwest Baltimore.
-I am leaving the life I comfortably know to begin a journey that is unfamiliar and uncertain.
+In 2014 I answered the call to move and start a church in Southwest Baltimore.
+I left the life I comfortably knew to begin a journey that was unfamiliar and uncertain.

-Once again, I find myself running toward the goal with reckless abandon.
-The goal is much higher and the costs are much greater.
+Once again, I found myself running toward the goal with reckless abandon.
+The goal was much higher and the costs are much greater.
 Even still, I’m fully devoting myself to follow the Lord wherever He leads without heeding the thoughts of preserving myself.
-I invite you to read the stories of the victories, the fears, and the failures.
+I invite you to read the stories of the victories, the fears, and the surprises.
 As you read, I welcome you to pray for me, my family, and the city of Baltimore.